-This connection has sparked interest in how the balance of bacteria in our gut can impact our mental health.
-Our gut is home to trillions of bacteria—good and bad—and these tiny organisms play a much larger role in our overall health than we ever thought possible.
-Let’s dive deeper into how gut bacteria might affect our mental health, and what we can do about it.
+It has sparked interest in how the balance of bacteria in our gut might play a role in our mental health.
+Our gut is home to trillions of bacteria—good and bad—and these tiny organisms play a larger role in our overall health.
+Let's look deeper into how gut bacteria might affect our mental health and what we can do about it.

-The Gut-Brain Axis: What Is It?
+The Gut-Brain Axis: What's It?

-How Gut Bacteria Affect Mental Health
+How Gut Bacteria Can Affect Mental Health

-The balance of bacteria in your gut isn’t fixed.
+Your gut's bacterial balance isn't static.
 It’s influenced by several factors, including:

 Diet: A diet high in processed foods and low in fiber can disrupt the balance of gut bacteria.
 On the other hand, a diet rich in fruits, vegetables, whole grains, and fermented foods can promote the growth of healthy bacteria.
-Eating a variety of foods is key to a balanced microbiome.

 What You Can Do to Improve Your Gut Health